Best Budget Pick

 It features a handy tablet holder, which will help keep your device stable while you run.
 You might think its dumb, but try an intense sprint with your phone on top of a treadmill and see if it falls off or not.
 Even better, you can charge your device while you do it!

 Finally, it can measure your heart rate.
 Most treadmills do it through handrails, but this will impede your running since you have to keep your arms still.
 Bowflex has also includes a heart rate sensor strap.
 For free.

 There are plenty of ways in which Bowflex makes this one more user friendly.
 One of the most ingenious ones is the handrail integrated treadmill controls.
-A treadmill screen is great and all when setting up, and yes you do get a bright 9-inch display for that.
+A treadmill that has a screen is great and all when setting up, and yes you do get a bright 9-inch display for that.
 However, using a screen can make it hard to make on the go adjustments when running, that’s when integrated controls really make a difference.
-And that's just what this treadmill brings to the table.
+And that’s just what this treadmill brings to the table.

 No need to worry about overheating yourself on even the longest of runs, thanks to the automatic, 3-speed fan!
 With it, you’ll be able to keep yourself cool even if your setup is inside a poorly ventilated space like a basement or attic.